rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

 Nice!
 The system is working correctly.
 In the next section, we'll implement routing and our business logic handlers.

-## Routing, Middlewares, and Route Handlers
+## Routing, Middleware, and Route Handlers

-First, let's setup a ring handler and router using Reitit.
+First, let's set up a ring handler and router using Reitit.
 We only have one route, the index `/` route that'll handle both GET and POST requests.

 ```clojure
 ;; src/acme/handler.clj